Mr-S-Mirzoev/Huobi-Analyzer/README.md

 ## Conclusion

-My choice of data structure was quite good, unless AVL trees are better for this task than RB Trees.
+My choice of data structure was quite good (at least better than unordered maps and lists. still have to check if AVL trees are better than RB trees).